vspw/ranger_automation_assist/README.md

 ```
 An input item with paths: "/data/base" and depth 2 - should create and maintain a ranger policy with name "resourceName" and paths "/data/base/hr/oregon", "/data/base/hr/alaska", "/data/base/hr/virginia" , "/data/base/eng/washington" and "/data/base/eng/california".

 Let us suppose tomorrow, you have a new department (testing) and/or a new state (texas) added to the HDFS directory structure.
-This 1 policy should dynamically add that HDFS path to the appropriate Ranger policy.
+This ONE policy should dynamically add that HDFS path to the appropriate Ranger policy.

 Eg:-